 Most Triggerfishes are brightly colored and marked with patterns of lines and spots.
 They are easily recognized by their deep flat bodies, small pectoral fins, small eyes placed high upon the head, and rough rhomboid-shaped scales that form a tough covering on their body.
-Near the area in front of the tail, they have some prickly, spike-like rows of spines.
-Even though quite small, these tail spines can scratch and cause injury to a person or other fishes.
+Near the area in front of the tail, they have some prickly, spike-like rows of spines that discourage predators.
 Also because of the rough, spike-like texture of these fish's bodies, they can easily get snagged in an aquarium net, causing some scale damage.

-These fish have an angular shaped head that extends into a long snout-like nose that possesses very strong jaws and a small mouth full of heavy duty teeth.
-With an outer series of eight teeth in each jaw, in addition, the upper jaw contains a second inner series of six plate-like teeth.
+These fish have an angular-shaped head that extends into a long snout-like nose that possesses very strong jaws and a small mouth full of eight heavy-duty teeth.

 Triggerfishes range in average size from about three to twelve inches, with some larger species reaching up to 14 or 16 inches, and a few growing to about two feet.

 Triggerfishes are easily recognized and named for, you got it, their flexible trigger spines.
-As you can see in the photo, this fish has a top dorsal spike that can be put into an up or down position at will.
+This fish has a top dorsal spike that can be put into an up or down position at will.
 At the bottom of the body, there is another smaller, permanently extended type trigger that can be flexed as well.
-When these fish feels threatened, is ready for sleep at night, or wants to secure itself against strong surge-zone wave action, it will go into a hole and stick up its top trigger, flex the bottom one, and then lock them both into place.
+When one of these fish feels threatened, is ready for sleep at night, or wants to secure itself against strong surge-zone wave action, it will go into a hole and stick up its top trigger, flex the bottom one, and then lock them both into place.
+This lodges the triggerfish firmly in its hiding hole.

 If at some point you see a Triggerfish laying on the bottom of the tank or propped up against a tank wall, don't worry, it is how these fish sleep when there is no shelter available to take cover in.